michellabbe/docker-ts3server/README.md

 # docker: ts3server

-This is a Docker image to run a [TeamSpeak 3](http://www.teamspeak.com/) server with persistent data moved to a persistent storage folder.
+This is a Docker image to run a [TeamSpeak 3](http://www.teamspeak.com/) server.

+I'm doing my best to implement and/or improve the best parts from other available images:
+- Database/ini/whitelist/blacklist files and files/logs folders are stored on persistent storage folder.
+- If non-existent, these files/folders are also created directly on persistent storage folder.
+- Runs as non-root user
+- Small image size (less than 100 MB)
+- Small number of layers (only 7)

 Please note that Docker 1.9 or later is required for persistent storage.